halibjs/halib/README.md

 # Halib

-Halib is a lightweight (less than 25 kb, minified) but powerful (contains about 250 utility functions), easy to learn, easy to use library that was from the ground up developed using ES6 JS, to be used in ES6 module.
+Halib is a lightweight (less than 25 kb, minified) but powerful (contains about 250 utility functions), easy to learn, easy to use functional library that was from the ground up developed using ES6 JS, to be used in ES6 module.
 The library itself is __one ES6 module__, it provides __named exports__ exporting function expressions (fat arrow functions).

-> node: v10.0.0 or later is needed to run ES6 module.</br>
+> Note: node (v10.0.0 or later) is needed to run .mjs files
-> web: ES6 module may not run in some older browsers.

 ## Installation and use